January 2022 Newsletter

 - Changes in Personnel at Percuil River Moorings Limited

-Brian Chenoweth stood down as a Director after many years’ service to the Company and we thank him for all his considerable contributions over many years.
-Caroline Coldwell (who had been working with the board in a co-opted role) and Charlie Pridmore were both voted onto the Board at the AGM in December.
+Ian Eborall stood down as a Director after many years’ service to the Company and we thank him for all his considerable contributions over many years.
+The Directors are continuing to seek a new Director to join the board and continue the excellent work undertaken by Ian.

 After a slow start to the season as a result of Covid-19 we had a quiet season with no major security issues and only a few incidents of boats coming into contact.

 Licensees are reminded of the requirement to maintain the numbering on their buoys at all times to enable rapid identification.

 The mooring moves undertaken recently have assisted in addressing areas of particular mooring proximity and we continue to make adjustments where possible and in the light of any proximity issues identified to us.

 - If you have a problem with your mooring

 If you have concerns about the location of your mooring in relation to its neighbours, you should discuss this with your mooring contractor in the first instance and also inform us.

 Mooring strops should be kept as short as possible to limit swinging circles with no more than 12-18 inches of spare length when the strop is pulled up vertically from the buoy.
 The strop may be lengthened by up to 12 inches for the deeper water moorings in exposed areas.
 Best practice requires that the bottom end of any rope strops should be above the water line, both to avoid contact with the riser and so they can be regularly inspected by the user.
 Rope strops must be checked regularly for chafe or other damage to avoid your boat coming adrift.
 Boats with bow-eyes should have chain, rather than rope, to the bow-eye and a supplementary strop onto the deck.